 What is a clipping path?

-Clipping paths require an experienced, accurate hand.
+Still, clipping paths require an experienced, accurate hand.
 A poorly drawn clipping path can result in images that don’t look real or natural, and consumers easily notice even the smallest mistakes.
 Sloppy images don’t make a great impression, and that’s typically reflected in sales.

 Types of clipping paths